-The DOD ChemLogic CL8 toxic gas monitor which monitors the MOeVD cabinet and the laboratory space in Room 130 is now connected to the building Evacuation alarm.
-The system is connected so that if a level of toxic gas in excess of the TLV (threshold limit value) occurs in either the MOeVD cabinet, the exhaust gas outlet, or the laboratory space in Room 130, then an alarm on the MOeVD system will sound and the the interlock circuits for the MOeVD system will go into the abort mode.
-All of the pneumatic valves for the MOeVD system which carry hydrogen and the source gases will close automatically.
+The DOD ChemLogic CL8 toxic gas monitor which monitors the MOCVD cabinet and the laboratory space in Room 240 is connected to the building evacuation alarm.
+The system is connected so that if a level of toxic arsine gas in excess of the ACGIH TWA-TLV (Time Weighted Average - Threshold Limit Value) of 5ppb occurs in either the MOCVD system cabinet, the reactor cabinet, the toxic gas cabinet, the exhaust gas outlet, the fume hood exhaust, or 2ppb in the laboratory space in Room 240 then an audio alarm on the MOCVD system will sound and the interlock circuits for the MOCVD system will go into the abort mode.
+All of the pneumatic valves for the MOCVD system that carry hydrogen and the source gases will close automatically.
 These valves cannot reopen until the system is manually reset.
-If the alarm is triggered by a gas release in the MOVeD cabinet then the orange light on top of the gas monitor will be on.
-If the alarm is triggered by a gas release from the scrubber outlet into the exhaust vent then the blue light on top of the gas monitor will be on.
-These two events are not life threatening and do not trigger the building alarm.
+These events are not life threatening and do not trigger the building alarm but the gas monitor light tower located in the hallway immediately outside Room 240 will light red and an audio alarm will sound.